Boosted Top Tagging through Flavour-violating interactions at the LHC: Introduction

-We consider the production of a top quark accompanied with a W boson, $pp \to t W $, at the Run-$\mathrm{III}$ of CERN Large Hadron Collider (LHC) with a collision energy of 13 TeV.
-The $W$ boson thus produced is forced to decay to a Muon and a neutrino.
-We focus the region of the phase space where the tops are produced with high transverse momentum (viz. $p_{T} > $ 200 GeV).
-Highly boosted Muons and large missing transverse energy can be set as a trigger for these events.
-The distinction between a non-boosted and a boosted object principally lies on the separability of their respective decay products.
-The decay products of a boosted object are much more collimated towards forward direction than its non-boosted counterpart.
-The boosted top quark would eventually decay to c-quark and Higgs boson which will be highly collimated with the top direction.
-The Higgs boson thus produced would mostly decay to $b ~\bar{b}$ pair, and thus, in ideal scenario, one expects an event with one large-R jet with all the decay products of the top quark within it.
-One can recluster the constituents of the large-R jet to obtain small-R jets, and in an ideal case, one would expect to find three subjets, one of which is c-tagged and the rest being b-tagged.
-There are several SM processes which would mimic the final state, and therefore, would behave as potential backgrounds.
-The dominant background process would principally comprise of the FCCC accompanied top decay to $bW$, where $W$ boson so produced would undergo a decay to $\bar{c} s$ \cite{CMS:Wcs}.
-Hence, in this case also, one would ideally obtain three sub jets within the large-R jet, among these one c-tagged, one b-tagged and the rest a light jet.
-Considering the mistagging of the light jet as a b-tagged jet, the two subjet structures between the signal and the background might look similar.
-Note, the invariant mass of the two b-tagged subjets for the signal, would pick at the resonant mass of the Higgs boson (125 GeV), for the b-quarks originated from Higgs boson decay for the Signal events, whereas no such peak is expected to observe for the SM background process(s).
-This contrast in behavior for the signal and the background events would be a potential discriminator.
-Note that, we also consider QCD multijet events as potential background.
-We simulate both dijet events and $ p p \to W g$ events with $W$ decaying to a Muon and a neutrino.
-For both the processes, the jets with large transverse momentum are selected as top-candidate jets, and these events are mixed following production cross sections.
+We consider the production of a top quark accompanied with a W boson, $pp \to t W $, at the Run-$\mathrm{II}$ of CERN Large Hadron Collider (LHC) with a collision energy of 13 TeV, with the $W$ boson undergoing muonic decay ($W^- \to \mu^- \bar{\nu}_\mu$).
+We focus on the phase-space region where the produced top quark possesses a high transverse momentum ($viz$. $p_{T} > $ 200 GeV).
+As a consequence, highly boosted muons and a large missing transverse energy can be set as a trigger for such events.
+The boosted top quark would eventually decay to a c-quark and Higgs boson, which will be highly collimated within a large radius (R) along the top quark's direction of motion.
+The Higgs boson thus produced would predominantly decay to $b\bar{b}$ pair.
+Thus, in ideal scenario, one would expect to find three subjets, one of which is c-tagged and the rest b-tagged.
+The dominant background process of SM (among all other potential ones) would mainly consist of top quarks decaying to $bW$, where the $W$ boson so produced would undergo a decay to $\bar{c} s$ \cite{CMS:Wcs}.
+For such events, too, one would ideally obtain three subjets within the large-R jet: one c-tagged, one b-tagged, and the rest a light jet.
+Considering the mistagging of the light jet as a b-tagged jet, the subjet structure of the background might resemble that of the signal.
+Note that the invariant mass of the two b-tagged subjets for the signal would peak at the Higgs boson mass (125 GeV), for the b-quarks originated from Higgs boson decay.
+In contrast, such a peak is not expected to appear for the SM background(s).
+This contrast of signal and background events would be a potential discriminator.
+For completeness, we have also considered QCD multijet backgrounds, $pp \to jj$.
+In parallel, we also simulate $pp \to Wg$ events, $W$ undergoing muonic decay.
+For both of these backgrounds, jets with the largest transverse momentum are considered as top-candidate jets, and their individual contributions as the background are weighted by their respective production cross sections.
+A multivariate analysis (MVA) using the Boosted Decision Tree (BDT) algorithm, for events with at least 1 b-tagged and 1 c-tagged subjets constituting the boosted large-R top jet, yields a substantial signal efficiency of 80\% over a significant background rejection of 90\%.